docker/docs/ee/ucp/interlock/usage/labels-reference.md

 ---
-title: Layer 7 routing labels reference
+title: Use layer 7 routing labels
-description: Learn about the labels you can use in your swarm services to route layer 7 traffic to them.
+description: Learn about the labels you can use in your swarm services to route layer 7 traffic.
 keywords: routing, proxy
 ---

-## Using routing labels

-Once the layer 7 routing solution is enabled, you can [start using it in your swarm services](index.md).
+After you enable the layer 7 routing solution, you can [start using it in your swarm services](index.md).